battlemon-project/contracts/README.md

 ### `nft_tokens_for_owner`

 > It's a view method.
-Returns the number of non-fungible tokens owned by given `account_id`.
+Returns the collection of non-fungible tokens owned by given `account_id`.

 #### Arguments
 - `account_id` - a valid NEAR account
+- `from_index` (Optional): a string representing an unsigned 128-bit integer, representing the starting index of tokens to return.
+If it's omitted it will return collection with starting index equals zero.
+- `limit` (Optional): the maximum number of tokens to return.
+If it's omitted it will return unlimited collection.

 **Example:**